akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/alphabetically.rst

 :ref:`-responseEncodingAccepted-`           Rejects the request with an ``UnacceptedResponseEncodingRejection`` if the
-                                            given response encoding is not accepted by the client :ref:`-scheme-`                             Rejects all requests whose URI scheme doesn't match the given one :ref:`-setCookie-`                          Adds a ``Set-Cookie`` response header with the given cookies :ref:`-textract-`                           Extracts a number of values using a ``RequestContext ⇒ Tuple`` function :ref:`-tprovide-`                           Injects a given tuple of values into a directive
+                                            given response encoding is not accepted by the client :ref:`-scheme-`                             Rejects all requests whose URI scheme doesn't match the given one :ref:`-selectPreferredLanguage-`            Inspects the request's ``Accept-Language`` header and determines, which of a given set of language alternatives is preferred by the client :ref:`-setCookie-`                          Adds a ``Set-Cookie`` response header with the given cookies :ref:`-textract-`                           Extracts a number of values using a ``RequestContext ⇒ Tuple`` function :ref:`-tprovide-`                           Injects a given tuple of values into a directive